zeromq/rfc/README.md

 * A specification is created and modified by pull requests according to C4.
 * Each specification has an editor who publishes the RFC to http://rfc.zeromq.org as needed.
-* Each specification uses one of these tags to define the it's status:
+* Each specification uses one of these tags to define the its status:
   * __raw__ - new specification
   * __draft__ - has at least one implementation.
   * __stable__ - has been deployed to real users.